WLAN-Pi/profiler-legacy/README.md

 To install the script on the WLANPi perform the following steps:

-- Download the profiler.py file from the github repo: https://github.com/WLAN-Pi/profiler
+- Download the profiler.py and config.ini file from the github repo: https://github.com/WLAN-Pi/profiler
 - Open an SSH session to the WLANPi using the 'wlanpi' username, login and create a new directory (if required) using the command : mkdir profiler
 - Change directory to the newly created directory: cd ./profiler
-- Transfer the profiler.py script to the WLANPi (e.g. using SFTP)
+- Transfer the profiler.py script and config.ini files to the WLANPi (e.g. using SFTP)
 - Make the script executable with "chmod a+x profiler.py"
 - Ensure that a USB wireless adapter that support monitor mode (e.g. Comfast CF-912AC) is plugged in to the WLANPi